 Offers presentations from practitioners who are operating strategically, and provides recommendations and tools for further developing your ability to drive strategic action at the State and Local levels.

 WIOA lays the groundwork for workforce areas to design and govern regionally—aligning education and training strategies and services with regional economies, rather than with county borders or with traditional local service area boundaries.

 Features States and Local Areas that have made strides in service that recruit, engage, and retain youth providing them the career and transition skill necessary to become self-sufficient and independent adults.

-Participants will be notified of upcoming PLG calls once they register.
 You can also find specific dates and times in the ION Events Tab.

 Post, follow, and respond to questions and comments on the PLG discussion threads.